 . . .
 Walk in my commands, and live unto God. . . .

 The writings of the Apostolic Fathers - including many of the earliest Christian writings after the New Testament - frequently sound like something out of a modern LDS General Conference sermon, lacking the Trinitarian metaphysics of modern mainstream Christianity and showing no trace of salvation through "faith alone" as often taught in modern Protestantism, giving instead an emphasis on repentance and keeping the commandments, following Church leaders, enduring to the end, and so forth.
 I give some examples of quotes from the Apostolic Fathers on my Faith, Grace, and Works page.
 Barry Bickmore's Early Christianity and Mormonism site provides many more examples from early Christianity that resonate much better with modern LDS theology than with modern mainstream Christianity.
 The evidence that Joseph Smith was a restorer and not an innovator is truly significant.

-One of the best and most impressive sources of information about early Christian documents pertinent to restored LDS beliefs is found in the book, Restoring the Ancient Church: Joseph Smith and Early Christianity, by Barry Bickmore (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999), now available online at FAIRLDS.org.
+One of the best and most impressive sources of information about early Christian documents pertinent to restored LDS beliefs is found in the book, Restoring the Ancient Church: Joseph Smith and Early Christianity, by Barry Bickmore (Ben Lomond, CA: FAIR, 1999).
 It contains extensive and fascinating evidence from the writings of early Christianity that support the doctrines of the restored Church of Jesus Christ.
 How could the LDS position appear to be so strong in light of early Christian writings if there were not a true Restoration?